pmopmo/httpHello/README.md

 </html>
 ```

-Since I use this for testing load balancing I have added the possibility to request a few http errorcodes.
+Since I use this for testing load balancing I have added the possibility to request a few HTTP status codes indicating
+errors.

 The codes are 400, 403, 408, 410, 500 and 503 you can use them like this: